fledge-iot/fledge-filter-python35/docs/index.rst

 If you no wish one filter to pass data onto a later filter in the pipeline this is best done by adding data to the reading, as an extra data point.
 This data point can then be removed by the later filter.
 An example of this is the way Fledge adds OMF hints to readings that are processed and removed by the OMF north plugin.

-For example let us assume we have calculated some value *delta* that we wish to pass to a later filter, we can add this as a data point to our reading which we will call *_hintDelata*.
+For example let us assume we have calculated some value *delta* that we wish to pass to a later filter, we can add this as a data point to our reading which we will call *_hintDelta*.

 .. code-block:: python